Your Privacy

 Institution: Johns Hopkins University

-Lead researchers: Liisa Hantsoo, PhD
+Lead researcher: Liisa Hantsoo, PhD

 Digestive symptoms such as bloating, constipation, and nausea are experienced before menstruation by as many as 73% of people with cycles.
 Associations between digestive symptoms and mood are poorly understood among those with premenstrual syndrome (PMS), although previous studies suggest that the two may influence each other.
 This study is investigating the frequency of digestive symptom tracking across the cycle as well as the relationship between digestive symptoms and mood symptoms such as feeling stressed, withdrawn, and unmotivated during the premenstrual period.